Q. Do you mind receiving offers that are lower than your asking price?

 Q. Do you mind very small orders?

 A. Are you kidding?
-There is NO order too small (or large lol).
+There is NO order too small (or large ).
 If you see a four dollar bullet and that's all you feel like buying, go for it.
 I'll pop it in a padded mailer for a couple buck's worth of first class shipping and we're good to go.
 Collecting is supposed to be fun and I find a simple round ball or period engraving every bit as enjoyable as a rare buckle or autograph.
 I treat every customer like I would wish to be treated, regardless of how much money is being transacted.

 Q. Do you buy items from customers or visitors to your site?

 A. All the time!
 Sometimes, I'm tapped out.
 If that's the case, I won't string you along.
 I have a list of other dealers I know you can trust and I will gladly refer you to them.
 Please remember that dealers have overhead -- web site costs, utilities, travel expenses, insurance, display materials, shipping materials, security and sometimes staff salary & benefits.
 In other words, please don't be offended if a dealer offers you 50% of retail.
 Maybe even less on a really common item.
 He or she may have that item for months.
-Sometimes years (but hopefully not confuse)!
+Sometimes years (but hopefully not )!
 You never have to accept a dealer's offer, of course.
 It is considered to be ill-mannered to see what a dealer will offer you and then turn around and put your item on eBay now that you're armed with information about value.
 I will always tell you what I think I can retail the item for and what I can pay you.
 Please remember also that consignment is also an option.